Buyers Guides

 An underdog from the start, this Blackstar delivered far more in the way of metal tones than any of us could have anticipated.
 It’s a well made, well equipped combo, and considering its an all-tube model, it’s relatively inexpensive.

-There’s nothing particularly exciting about how this Blackstar HT Club 40 Mark II all tube amp looks, but then, that’s probably part of its appeal.
+There’s nothing particularly exciting about how this Blackstar HT Club 40 Mark II all-tube amp looks, but that’s part of its appeal.
 This unassuming combo, brought to you by a group of Marshall Amplification breakaways, can deliver soaring metal tones with almost zero effort.

 The high gain on the overdrive channel worked well.
 Unlike the clean channel that only has bass and treble EQ, the OD side has bass, treble, and mids, which let us do some scooping.
 With the overdrive engaged and the gain cranked, we were chugging right away.
-The amp has 40 watts of tube power, but we found it to be surprisingly quiet compared to other similarly sized amps.
-Additionally, at higher volume, it did lose some clarity.
+The amp has 40 watts of tube power, but we found it to be surprisingly quiet compared to other similarly-sized amps.
+At higher volume, it did lose some clarity.

-The ISF, or Infinite Shape feature was another great function of this amp.
-We’ve seen it before on other Blackstar models, but for those who don’t know, it’s an EQ dial that switches the amp voicing between American (counter clockwise), and British (clockwise).
-Ultimately, it’s little more than an additional tone control, but it still gave us some alternative tones that we otherwise wouldn’t have had.
+The ISF (Infinite Shape Feature) was another great function of this amp.
+We’ve seen it before on other Blackstar models, but for those who don’t know, it’s an EQ dial that switches the amp voicing between American (counter-clockwise) and British (clockwise).
+Ultimately, it’s little more than an additional tone control, but it gave us some alternative tones that we otherwise wouldn’t have had.

 Verdict: Blackstar tends to get more than their fair share of hate online, but the positives about the Blackstar HT Club 40 far outweigh the negatives.
-For a pretty reasonable price, you’re getting an amp with the capability to dial in multiple voicings with the ISF feature, and if you’re not overly concerned about high volume cleans, it’s worth your consideration.
+For a pretty reasonable price, you’re getting an amp with the capability to dial in multiple voicings with the ISF feature.
+If you aren’t overly concerned about high-volume cleans, it’s worth your consideration.

 Also Consider